rahulrox9/RahulS_MAPClean/README.md

 **A modular MATLAB pipeline for automated cleaning of Electron Backscatter Diffraction datasets**

 MAPClean is a modular MATLAB pipeline, built on the open-source MTEX toolbox, for automated cleaning of Electron Backscatter Diffraction datasets.
-It applies **Mean Angular Deviation filtering**, **phase and orientation wild spike removal**, and iterative hole filling using **Breadth-First Search based cluster discovery** to produce high-quality, microstructure-consistent EBSD data.
+It applies **Mean Angular Deviation filtering**, **phase and orientation wild spike removal**, and iterative hole filling using **Breadth-First Search based cluster discovery** or **Multi-Pass FIlling** to produce high-quality, microstructure-consistent EBSD data.
 The pipeline includes visualisation tools and checkpoint support for long-running datasets.

 ## Features